Skip to content

 "Fat" Binary Plugin Archives

 Plugin archives can contain multiple compiled versions of a plugin, e.g., foo-plugin.so and foo-plugin.dylib.
 In this case, the entry point must specify the bare path to the plugin, e.g., foo-plugin, and IDA will append the appropriate extension based on the platform.
 You don't have to support all platforms.
-It's also ok to publish multiple "thin" archives, one for each platform.
-But "fat" archives are convenient.
+It's acceptable to publish multiple "thin" archives, one for each platform; however, "fat" archives are convenient.

 Remember, plugin names must be unique within a plugin archive, which means: